How Our Pups Are Raised / Puppy Kennel

 The first couple of weeks the pups are in our puppy kennel area, and we install “Pig Rails”.
 They are rails that will prevent a puppy from being trapped and smothered between the wall and Mom.

-Our indoor kennel areas all have tiles floor, so to prevent pups from getting chilled on the cool tile, we now recycle the boxes our dog food comes in from Chewy.com.
+Our indoor kennel areas all have tiles floor and are air conditioned, so to prevent pups from getting chilled on the cool tile, we now recycle the boxes our dog food comes in from Chewy.com.

 Over the years, we have tried many different materials for pups to sleep on to keep them cozy, warm, safe, clean, and dry.
 So far using the cardboard boxes has been an excellent solution, after we use them for the puppy floor area, we then recycle them by using them for weed block or compost for the garden, a definite WIN-WIN!